-- Learn how to perform advisory work around interpretation of complex orders of CCI, COMPAT/ NCLAT and Supreme Court
+- Learn how to perform advisory work around the interpretation of complex orders of CCI, COMPAT/ NCLAT and Supreme Court

 - Learn how to perform a review of different kinds of contracts and identify anti-competitive clauses

-- Provide easily understandable advice to businessmen on market practices which would amount to abuse of dominant position, and learn how to propose workarounds
+- Provide easily understandable advice to businessmen on market practices which would amount to an abuse of dominant position, and learn how to propose workarounds

 - Learn how dawn raids are conducted and how to advise organizations and their officials to be prepared for such raids.